 You will learn Japanese faster if you immerse yourself in it.

-For example, watching shows and talking with native speakers or fluent learners.
-Or listening to a Japanese podcast.
+For example, watching shows and talking with native speakers or fluent learners or listening to a Japanese podcast.
 This helps improve your conversational talents.
 You can also try some good apps to learn Japanese.

 It is not very difficult to find resources to help you learn.